quii/learn-go-with-tests/http-server.md

 In order to test our server, we will need a `Request` to send in and we'll want to _spy_ on what our handler writes to the `ResponseWriter`.

-- We make a `Request` to send to our function.
+- We use `http.NewRequest` to create a request.
 The `nil` argument refers to the request's body, which we don't need to set in this case.
 - `net/http/httptest` has a spy already made for us called `ResponseRecorder` so we can use that.
+It has many helpful methods to inspect what has been written as a response.

 ## Try to run the test